abbyblachman/workout-tracker/README.md

 ## Starting the app locally

 Start by installing front and backend dependencies.
-While in this directory, run the following command:
+While in the root directory, run the following command:

 ```
 npm install